The Proud Trust is now operating digitally, as we make significant changes to how we operate in this time of

 Liv is a Youth Work and Special Projects Coordinator with The Proud Trust.
 Working with The Proud trust unites Liv’s desire for LGBT+ community-building with plenty of opportunities to dine out on Jaffa Cakes.
 She loves seeing young people across The Proud Trust support one another and grow into confident self-advocates.

-Nice is a café worker at The Proud Trust.
-They cook fresh food every day and help run the Sidney Street Café.
-Nice also trains volunteers who join the café team.
+Nice is the Youth Work Assistant on the Trafford LGBT+ youth group.
 Nice is passionate about food, having learnt from a young age from their dida (grandma).
 Outside of The Proud Trust, Nice enjoys making zines about wrestling and the perils of learning guitar with long hair.

-Mattie is a youth work coordinator at The Proud Trust.
-They run Turtles and Femolition Squad, which are trans youth groups.
-They also assist with Afternoon TEA, Planet Rainbow and Sprinkles.
+Mattie is a Youth Work Coordinator at The Proud Trust, working on the trans youth programme.
 Mattie is passionate about young people, wellbeing and education.
-They apply these value to their roles outside The Proud Turst as a scout leader, a facilitator at Manchester Museum, and a facilitator with Connect and Mxer, which are adult trans and non-binary groups.
+They apply these value to their roles outside The Proud Trust as a scout leader, a facilitator at Manchester Museum, and a facilitator with Connect and Mxer, which are adult trans and non-binary groups.

-Jack is a trans health care navigator, creating resources to help young trans people advocate for themselves, as well as the central administrator and IT support worker; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
+Jack is a Trans Health Care Navigator, creating resources to help young trans people advocate for themselves, as well as being the central administrator and IT support worker; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
 Outside of The Proud Trust, he is a writer and creative writing coach, with an MA in Creative Writing from Manchester Metropolitan University, and a fan of SF/F, tattoos, and roleplaying games.